cferdinandi/gmt-html-minify/README.md

 ## How to Contribute

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Don't forget to update the version number, the changelog (in the `readme.md` file), and when applicable, the documentation.

+## Known Issues

+It's been reported that [data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/data_URIs) may [break the minifier](https://github.com/cferdinandi/html-minify/issues/2).
+This has not been consistently duplicated, nor is their a fix available, but is something to be aware of.